harmannb/JS/IntermediateJavascriptI.md

 		* does the same thing, but persists even when the broswer is closed and reopened.
 	* Adding, retrieving and removing from localStorage
 		* The most important thing to remember is all your *keys* in localStorage and sessionStorage must be **STRINGS**.
-		* To set soemthing into localStorage we use the setItem method to retrieve we use the getItem method (only passing the key)
+		* To set something into localStorage we use the setItem method to retrieve we use the getItem method (only passing the key)

       ```
        localStorage.setItem("instructor", "Elie")
 		localStorage.setItem("favoriteNumber", 18)
 		localStorage.getItem("instructor"); // "Elie"